rat10/nng/querying.md

 the target graph is the graph to match BGP against it can change over the course of a query

+### Depth First vs Breadth First Search of Nested Graphs

+[Olaf's formalization](https://lists.w3.org/Archives/Public/public-rdf-star-wg/2023Nov/0027.html ) can be understood as the equivalent of a depth first search.
+Results for nested BGPs are to be expected, but not exactly intuitive.
+One way to work around that is to go breadth first.

 ### querying with context
   to return results with context (for each result the graph it was found in)
     eg `:G1 :Car` instead of just `:Car`